 We still own 100% of the business.

 Those are compelling advantages, but self-funding has some drawbacks, too:

 It’s hard to do quickly.
 Most of us are already strapped for cash and accumulating a reserve takes time, so long that we risk missing substantial opportunities for growth.

 There is no financial leverage (defined below) when we operate entirely with our own money.

-Selling equity means give up part ownership company to someone in exchange for cash.
+Selling equity means giving part ownership of the company to someone in exchange for cash.
 The advantages of selling equity are that: